Sweeper777/Album/README.md

 If `-o` is not specified, the default output file path is `./Program.exe`, or `./ParserOutput.txt` in the case of `-P`.
 In case an executable is generated, an additional `.runtimeconfig.json` file with the same name as the executable will be generated in the same directory.

+## Song Manifests

+In case you don't like my choice of songs, you can make up your own songs, write them in a JSON file, and pass that to the compiler when compiling your code.
+This is known as a song manifest.
+The default song manifest is located in `Resources/`.
+You can use that as an example when creating your own song manifests.